 If you or a loved one have a cough, have traveled recently or been in contact with someone who has COVID-19, please call us before coming in.
 While we’ll be happy to assist you and ensure you receive the proper care, we also want to minimize the risk to other patients and team members.
 Please call in advance to consult a member of our care team over the phone.

 How is Iora Primary Care helping to protect patients against COVID-19?

 Our top priority is to ensure the safety of our patients and team members by taking proper precautions and minimizing risk as much as possible.
 In addition to implementing safety measures within our practices, we are also postponing all upcoming groups, events, and classes at our practices in an effort to limit exposure and reduce risk to our patients.

 Protecting yourself against infectious diseases

-Prevention is key to staying healthy.
+Prevention is the key to staying healthy.
 In addition to the flu vaccine, be sure to:

 - Cover your mouth and nose with a tissue when coughing or sneezing

 - Wash your hands frequently with soap and water, for at least 20 seconds, to help reduce the spread of germs.
 Alternatively, if soap and water are not available, you can use an alcohol-based hand sanitizer.

 - If you feel sick, stay home, and avoid travel.

 - Avoid close contact with people with flu-like symptoms whenever possible.